πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 ParameterValueWhy

-RegionRussiaAuto-sets 433 MHz frequency and MQTT root topic
+RegionRussiaAuto-sets 433 MHz, power ≀20 dBm, and MQTT root topic

 ParameterValueNote